Carlos Miguel Prieto’s Music for the World

 “I’ve been doing it for about 20 years now and I thought maybe at some point I’m not going to love it as much as I do now,” he told Gwen recently.
 “I still do.”

-Prieto is celebrating a decade with the Louisiana Philharmonic Orchestra.
+Prieto has conducted the Louisiana Philharmonic Orchestra for over a decade.
 He also leads the Orquesta Sinfónica Nacional de Mexico (OSN), as well as the Orquesta Sinfónica de Minería (OSM).
 In 2015, Prieto toured with the Youth Orchestra of the Americas.
 Factor in his work as a popular guest conductor around the world and it’s fair to say that Prieto is a success story in classical music.

 Friends of the Family